How to Control Squash Vine Borers

 Bury the stem

-If you are growing vining squash such as pumpkins or delicata, look for nodes on the stem and then you can bury the stem under a pile of soil.
+If you’re growing vining squash such as pumpkins or delicata, look for nodes on the stem and then you can bury the stem under a pile of soil.
 Those nodes will grow roots, so if the vine borer gets in the stem of your squash, it will only kill the stem they are feeding on, and the new roots will help support the rest of the plant.

 Vine borer resistant varieties